awsdocs/amazon-aurora-user-guide/doc_source/Aurora.CreateInstance.md

 You can create an Aurora DB cluster using the AWS Management Console, the AWS CLI, or the RDS API\.

 **Note**
 If you are using the console, a new console interface is available for database creation\.
-Choose either the **New Console** or the **Current Console** instructions based on the console that you are using\.
+Choose either the **New Console** or the **Original Console** instructions based on the console that you are using\.
 The **New Console** instructions are open by default\.

 ### New Console<a name="Aurora.CreateInstance.Creating.Console"></a>

 You can create a DB instance running MySQL with the AWS Management Console with **Easy create** enabled or not enabled\.
-With **Easy create** enabled, you specify only the DB engine type, DB instance size, and DB instance identifier\. **Easy create** uses the default setting for other configuration options\.
+With **Easy create** enabled, you specify only the DB engine type, DB instance size, and DB instance identifier\. **Easy Create** uses the default setting for other configuration options\.
 With **Easy create** not enabled, you specify more configuration options when you create a database, including ones for availability, security, backups, and maintenance\.

 **Note**
-For this example, **Easy create** is not enabled\.
+For this example, **Standard Create** is enabled, and **Easy Create** isn't enabled\.
 For information about creating an Aurora MySQL DB cluster with **Easy create** enabled, see [Getting Started with Amazon Aurora](CHAP_GettingStartedAurora.md)\.

 **To create an Aurora DB cluster using the console**